 As part of the Historic Environment Record a series of areas containing recorded archaeological remains have been defined.
 These areas are called Archaeological Notification Areas and are designed to alert applicants and planning teams to potential impacts on heritage that would need to be addressed in line with the National Planning Policy Framework.
-The current maps can be reviewed via the East Sussex County Council website.
+The current maps can be reviewed via the Archaeological Notification Areas for East Sussex, Brighton and Hove website.

 Archaeological Conditions attached to Planning Permissions

 Archaeological remains should be preserved in situ wherever possible.
 Where this is not possible, conditions can be attached to a planning permission requiring archaeological investigations to be undertaken to record the archaeology, before it is removed or destroyed.